aloussase/gaya/docs/reference/do-expression.md

 # Do Expression

 A `do` expression is simply a way to group statements.
-All but the last element in the body must statements.
-If the last element is an expression, its value is return, else, if it's a statement, unit is returned.
+All but the last element in the body _must_ be statements.
+If the last element is an expression, its value is returned, else, if it's a statement, unit is returned.

 ```ocaml
 (* Results in 42*)